timojw/Portfolio-S3/Learning Outcomes/README.md

 For the group project I extensively used Taiga as a way to keep track of our features and the progress we were making.
 All the tasks were linked to a requirement that we put up before the project started.
 Once a sprint was over we devided a few of the remaining learning outcomes into tasks and divided them over our group.
 ![taiga](../Media/taiga.png)

+Taiga is definately a website that I would recommend for this.
+It seems more professional than trello which I used before.
+Although it did also have some disadvantages like the fact that you can only assign one person to a task.

 I chose not to make a project board for my own individual project due to the fact that it takes lots of time to properly maintain, which was time I could spend elsewhere.
-Also the benefits of using such a project board in group projects are way bigger due to the fact that other people are also able to see your progress this way.
+Also the benefits of using such a project board in group projects are way bigger due to the fact that other people are also able to see your progress that way.
 ### ToDo List
 For the last couple of weeks I decided to make a ToDo list for myself after a feedback talk with one of my teachers who recommended me this.
 I know this is kinda a primitive technique but it worked wonders for me.
 During these weeks I made the most progress, which was partly caused by the list.
 ![todo](../Media/todo.png)